Xyvir/iex.run/.github/readme.md

 DebugVars              # show all vars created
 KeepVars               # do not delete any iex variables after script runs.
 Uninstall              # Run uninstall script after
+UninstallAll           # Run uninstall script after on all
 ```

 ## Setting up your own iex.run instance is easy!